 Cornucopia Project Educators show school children how to grow food while exploring interdisciplinary studies throughout the growing season.

-The school garden program is available to schools and districts in New Hampshire, from preschool through fourth grade.
+The school garden program is available to schools and districts in New Hampshire, from preschool through fifth grade.

 Classroom Garden Kits